 The DoWCoP is an initiative to improve the sustainable and cost effective development of land.
 The DoWCoP provides a clear, consistent and streamlined process which enables the legitimate reuse of excavated materials on-site or their movement between sites with a significantly reduced regulatory burden.
 In many instances the DoWCoP can provide an alternative to Environmental Permits or Waste Exemptions when seeking to reuse excavated materials.

-CL:AIRE is the secretariat for the DoWCoP steering group, administers the DoWCoP declaration process and Qualified Person Register, and provides the Qualified Person training course.
+CL:AIRE is the secretariat for the DoWCoP steering group - the Sustainable Soils Working Group, it administers the DoWCoP declaration process and Qualified Person Register, and provides the Qualified Person training course.

 Register of Materials (RoM)